ishiland/ArcGIS-License-Tracker/README.md

 This tool is intended to be used for tracking Esri ArcGIS concurrent use licenses but may also be adaptable to other Flexera licensed applications.

+### Script and Database Models only

+Check out the [scripts-n-schema](https://github.com/ishiland/flexlm-flask/tree/script-n-schema) branch for a stripped down version of this project which only includes the script and database schema to collect license usage.

 ## Features
  * [Flask](http://flask.pocoo.org/)